dipaksaini98/goerror/README.md

 # goError

-**goError** is a simple and pluggable go package allows you to create and handle errors in golang more efficiently & gracefully, also allowing you to preserve the context of every error.
+**goError** is a simple and pluggable Go package that allows developers to create and handle errors in Go more efficiently and gracefully, while also preserving the context of every error.

 ## Why use this package?